nav1s/Bmail/README.md

 # Bmail

+> **Note:** The first part of this project can be found at https://github.com/Binja12/Bmail/tree/part1

 This project implements a console application demonstrating the use of a Bloom filter.
 Users can add urls to the filter and query whether a url has been blocked.